Ditmas Park, Brooklyn

 Ditmas Park is a historic district in the neighborhood of Flatbush in Brooklyn, New York City.
 The traditional boundaries of Ditmas Park, including Ditmas Park West, are Ocean Avenue and greater Flatbush to the east, Dorchester Road and the Prospect Park South neighborhood to the north, Coney Island Avenue and the Kensington neighborhood to the west, and Newkirk Avenue to the south.
-The name Ditmas Park is often used a shorthand for the several neighborhoods that comprise the larger area of Victorian Flatbush.
+The name Ditmas Park is often used as a shorthand for the several neighborhoods that comprise the larger area of Victorian Flatbush.